paulAdrienMarie/FedAvg_MNIST/README.md

-# SIMULATION OF FEDERATED LEARNING
+# Simulation of Federated Learning using ONNXRuntime

 This project simulates a federated learning scenario on one single computer.
 The model used here is the MNIST digit classifier.